Our Belief

 Online Life Coaching for International Clients

-A large part of my career now is providing transition, leadership and relationship coaching.
-I have had the benefit of receiving three years of comprehensive and innovative training from InsideTrack Coaching in San Francisco, including 3000 client coaching hours.
+A significant part of my career now is providing transition, leadership and relationship coaching.
+I have had the benefit of receiving three years of comprehensive and innovative training from a Coaching Institute in San Francisco with over 3000 client coaching hours.
 I have also been trained by International Coaching Federation accredited institutions.
-Through online sessions, I have coached a wide range of clients from many different countries with backgrounds as international students, managers and business owners, engineers, professionals in transition, and people who feel therapy is not exactly what they need at this stage of life.
+Through online sessions, I have coached a wide range of clients from many different countries with backgrounds as international students, managers and business owners, engineers, professionals in transition, and people who feel therapy is not quite what they need at this stage of life.

 Coaching involves elements of counseling, but is more short-term and structured, present & future-focused, goal-oriented, and outcome-based.
 A coach would partner with clients to develop a plan, identify obstacles that are holding them back, motivate clients to make the most of their strength, and pinpoint any resistance to change.
 Clients are viewed as already whole when entering a coaching relationship.